 Malnutrition & Dehydration

-Ironically, nutrition is likely one of the most prolific topics related to pregnancy, yet when a woman has HG, she is often told malnutrition will not harm her unborn child or herself.
-While surgical patients are given nutritional therapy typically within one week if they are unable to eat, HG mothers may go weeks or months nearly starving without nutritional intervention.
+Nutrition is one of the most prolific topics related to pregnancy, yet when someone has HG, they are told malnutrition will not harm them or their unborn child.
+Ironically, surgical patients are typically given nutritional therapy within one week of being unable to eat, yet those with HG may go weeks or months nearly starving without nutritional intervention.

 As we unravel the genetics of HG, we learn the same proteins that cause cachexia syndrome are involved in HG.
 The associated genes also alter appetite and taste perception making intake very difficult.